runeh/typical-fetch/README.md

   } else if (error instanceof TypicalWrappedError) {
     console.log(`Got an error: ${error.wrapped}`);
   } else {
     // this can never happen!
+The instanceof checks exhaustively checks the
+    // errors that are returned from the call
   }
 }
 ```